North Korea offers the first official confirmation that it has detained US soldier Travis King

 There was no immediate verification that Pvt.
-Travis King, a 2020 graduate of Park High School in Racine, actually made any of the comments about his home country.
-King, who had served in South Korea and sprinted into the North while on a civilian tour of a border village on July 18, became the first American confirmed to be detained in the North in nearly five years.
+Travis King actually made any of the comments about his home country.
+King, who had served in South Korea and sprinted into North Korea while on a civilian tour of a border village on July 18, became the first American confirmed to be detained in the North in nearly five years.

-The official Korean Central News Agency, citing an investigation, reported that King told them he decided to enter North Korea because he "harbored ill feelings against inhuman mistreatment and racial discrimination within the U.S. Army."
-The report said King also expressed his willingness to seek refuge in North Korea or a third country, saying he "was disillusioned at the unequal American society."

 People are also reading…

+The official Korean Central News Agency, citing an investigation, said King told them he decided to enter North Korea because he “harbored ill feelings against inhuman mistreatment and racial discrimination within the U.S. Army.”
+The report said King also expressed his willingness to seek refuge in North Korea or a third country, saying he “was disillusioned at the unequal American society.”

-KCNA is a propaganda outlet and an official voice of leader Kim Jong Un's government, and its content is carefully calibrated to reflect North Korea's official line that the United States is an evil adversary.
+KCNA is the official voice of leader Kim Jong Un’s government, and its content is carefully calibrated to reflect North Korea’s official line that the United States is an evil adversary.

 The report said North Korea’s investigation into King’s “illegal” entry would continue.
 Verifying the authenticity of the comments attributed to King in North Korea’s state media is impossible.